 “The effects found in the current analyses show that meditation affects people in important ways.”

-Why, then, did the recent review published in a specialty journal of the American Medical Association (JAMA Internal Medicine) conclude there were limited benefits, with mindfulness meditation showing only moderate or low evidence for specific stress-related conditions such as anxiety?
+Why, then, did the recent review published in a specialty journal of the American Medical Association (JAMA Internal Medicine)

 That review was narrowly focused on research showing that meditation alleviates psychological stress, so objective benefits such as reduced blood pressure were outside its scope.